Guest post by Aderonke Sakpere, 2023 Emerging Leader of Nigeria who is heading to Chicago.

 Secondly, I pursued collaborations with individuals, industries and NGOs that shared the vision of the newly founded club.
 In four years of existence, we have collaborated with 16 different organizations, organized four boot camps, and held over 10 high school and university talks aimed at bridging the gender gap in tech.
 Since inception, we have impacted over 2000 girls.

-Tech Girls Club hosts an outreach program and boot camp on scratch coding and design thinking was held at a high school in Ibadan South-West, Nigeria.
+Tech Girls Club hosts an outreach program and boot camp on scratch coding and design thinking which was held at a high school in Ibadan South-West, Nigeria.

 Thirdly, I continued to grow my professional and leadership skills.
-I achieved this by participating in organizations such as MIT and Lindau Nobel Laureate Meetings.
+I achieved this by participating in mentorships opportunities provided by organizations such as MIT and Lindau Nobel Laureate Meetings.
 The Heidelberg Laureate Forum Foundation recognized my potential and offered me mentorship and scientific exchange with Nobel Laureates.
 Through these opportunities, I created KoEde, a platform that uses gamification to facilitate children’s learning of African indigenous languages.
 Additionally, I co-founded the Lindau Mentorship Hub, which connects young scientists to leading mentors in their fields of need.

 This post is dedicated to those who have made multiple attempts to secure opportunities but continue to face rejection.
 Don’t give up.
 Turn your dreams from mere thoughts and musings into actionable steps, even if it means starting small.
 Keep on growing and seeking collaboration and growth opportunities.
 And always remember: